Medianet Becomes First Partner to Integrate TVEyes Premium Media Player

 • Evaluating a recent marketing campaign

-Having specific goals helps you select the right research methods and stay focused throughout the process.
+Having specific goals helps you select the right type of research method and stay focused throughout the process.

 Step 2: Identify Your Target Market